 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
-Whether cobicistat can harm an unborn baby is unknown.
-Cobicistat should be used during pregnancy only if the potential benefits outweigh the risks.
-Talk to your health care provider about possible risks with taking cobicistat when pregnant.
+Talk to your health care provider about the risks and benefits of taking cobicistat during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking cobicistat.

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (particularly St. John's wort) you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John's wort) you are taking or plan to take.
 Cobicistat may affect the way other medicines or products work, and other medicines or products may affect how cobicistat works.
-Taking cobicistat together with certain medicines or products may cause serious and life-threatening side effects.
+Taking cobicistat together with atazanavir or darunavir and certain other medicines may cause serious or life-threatening side effects.

 How should I take cobicistat?